wireapp/wire-docs/src/how-to/associate/deeplink.rst

      </body>
    </html>

-Now, you can email a link to ``https://example.com/wire.html`` to your users, and they can follow the above procedure.
+Now, you can email a link to ``https://example.com/wire.html`` to your users, and they can follow the above procedure, by clicking on ``link``.